Green School Works Grants

 No, we will not be funding technologies that are fossil fuel powered.
 However, if you are applying for Green School Works funding for a technology that uses electricity (e.g. a heat pump) and leaving fossil fuel powered technology as a back up, that is an eligible project.
 Please note this information in your narrative.

-For the soft costs at 15% does that include Overhead and Profit on the construction project?
+For the soft costs at 15% does that include overhead and profit on the construction project?

 MassCEC does not consider the price to install or construct a project as part of the soft cost cap.